davwamai/virtualBusinessCard/README.md

 # Virtual Business Card : for github pages

-Welcome to the Simple Portfolio Card repository.
 This project serves as a teaching tool for beginners looking to venture into the world of web development.
 It's designed to be minimalistic, straightforward, yet modern enough for anyone wanting to showcase their profile.

 ## Overview